||»University of Miguel Hernández (UMH)|

 For details of the assessment analysis methods and the results from this and all study sites see »Impact of promising agricultural management practices.

-As a result of this extended analysis, the example of minimum tillage, leaving vegetal residues on the soil and applying manure to pomegranate tree crops that was exemplified in Plot 4.5 was finally selected to demonstrate the positive impact management practice can have on soil quality (see »Demonstrations of recommended agricultural management practices in the study sites).
+As a result of this extended analysis, the example of minimum tillage, leaving vegetal residues on the soil and applying manure to pomegranate tree crops that was exemplified in Plot 4.5 was finally selected to demonstrate the positive impact management practice can have on soil quality (see »Demonstration events in the study sites).

 This practice addresses soil salinization and soil crust formation and increases organic matter.
 Visual soil assessment results showed that it had a substantial positive impact on all soil quality indicators (with the exception of soil colour which did not change).
 This better structure correlated well with measured properties and a lower bulk density.
 Although electrical conductivity was higher, the value is well within the threshold for good quality status.
 Soil organic carbon was almost double under the AMP compared to the control and was accompanied by a substantial increase in microorganism carbon.